Maxi-S-Dev/CLI-Timer/README.md

 I'll show you.

 ### Using Profiles
-You don't have to manually set the time in the timer.
-You can use profiles.
-Profiles have predefined names, answers and times.
-You will lean later how to create your own.
+You don't have to set the time in the timer urself every time.
+You can simply use profiles.
+Profiles have predefined names, answers and lengths.
+You will learn later how to create your own.
 Some profiles are already implemented in the application.
 For example "work".
 Just type "work" in the command line.
 ```
 work
 ```